 If you have any outdoor furniture, it’s important to protect it from any snow, freezing rain, sleet, or hail that may be on its way.
 This can take on a couple of different forms, depending on the type of furniture you have and what climate you live in.

 If your area is prone to hail, then any glass-topped tables should be moved under cover for the winter.
 Many commercially produced metal furniture sets come weather resistant, but if your furniture is old or you aren’t certain if it’s resistant, then you may want to reseal it.
 Wood furniture should be sealed, to prevent water damage.
 You can also secure a water-proof tarp or cover over them, which is particularly helpful for furniture with fabric seats or cushions.

 When the weather turns colder, and most plants begin to die back or go dormant, a lot of space opens up in your garden that was previously covered.
 This can sometimes reveal weeds that were previously unreachable, making November an ideal time for some serious weeding.
 Since the other plants are already dead or dormant, the risk of accidentally damaging the plants you want in your garden is significantly lower.
 This means you can really get in there with a hoe or spade and get to the root of these stubborn weeds.

-Put these four tasks on your to-do list this November for a healthy, thriving garden (and safe furniture) come spring.
+Put these five tasks on your to-do list this November for a healthy, thriving garden (and safe furniture) come spring.
 They should keep you busy, but not too busy.
 More importantly, they can help you protect your garden and your outdoor furniture so that, when the thaw comes, they’re there waiting for you.
-However, these are also only four of many possible tasks you could take on.
+However, these are also only five of many possible tasks you could take on.
 You know your garden best, so do what you need to do to keep it healthy this November!